 The applicant must prove to the Autonomous Community, using the standardized form known as the “solemn declaration of non-initiation of investments”, that the investments had not been initiated prior to the filing of the application for regional incentives.
 The Autonomous Community may also request a notarial certificate as evidence of the foregoing (acta notarial de presencia) or perform an on-site inspection of the land, with a view to ensuring that this requirement has been met.

-- The aid should serve as an “incentive”—i.e., evidence is given that the applicant undertaking the project would not have done so without the aid.
+- The aid should serve as an “incentive”—i.e., evidence is given that the applicant undertaking the project would not have done so without the aid or would have done so in a limited or different way or in another place.
 Accordingly, an explanation must be given of the impact that would be produced on the decision to invest or on the decision to locate the investment in the region in question should the regional incentives not be received (for large companies the explanation also requires the submission of documentary evidence).

 - The aid applicant must report accordingly, if it has discontinued the same activity or another similar activity in the European Economic Area within the two years preceding the application date, or if it plans to discontinue said activity within two years after completion of the investment for which the aid is requested.
 In such case, the potential grant of aid will require prior analysis, and prior notice must be served on the European Commission, so that it can decide whether to authorize or to reject its grant.

 The regional incentives available for grant consist of: